Alvaromedia/meet/README.md

 - When the user selects a city (e.g., “Berlin, Germany”) from the list then their city should be changed to that city (i.e., “Berlin, Germany”)
 - And the user should receive a list of upcoming events in that city.
+- And the list of suggestions should disappear.

 ### FEATURE 2: SHOW/HIDE an event's details